 The wheel is also a good tool for measuring your progress.
 For example, if your thoughts about a past trauma typically induced feelings of terror, and now it routinely evokes feelings of mild fear, you can see you are moving in a positive direction.

 Expressing all types of emotions, even negative emotions, is natural and healthy.
-Sometimes, expressing those negative emotions feels good!
 When channeled appropriately, they are cleansing and empowering.
-They help you move energy and take action.
-Only when they become habitual and destructive to yourself and others do they lose their positive power and become an obstacle to your well-being.
+Expressing all types of feelings helps you move energy and take action.
+Only when negative states become habitual and destructive to yourself and others do they lose their positive power and become an obstacle to your well-being.